 All tests are performed using the provider’s Windows app from the USA on a minimum 1 Gbps connection.
 Speeds are measured using the Speedtest.net desktop app.
 Outliers are thrown out and retested if they are more than three standard deviations away from the mean result.

-We only report download speed.
 We do not test latency, as this is more an indicator of our proximity to the server than the VPN’s available bandwidth.
-We also do not test upload speed.
+In 2024, we began measuring upload speeds.

 We always advise readers to take VPN speed tests with a big grain of salt.
 Too many variables are at play.
-And we’ve also stated as clearly as possible, there is no such thing as the “fastest VPN,” no matter how many companies make such a claim.
+We’ve stated as clearly as possible, there is no such thing as the “fastest VPN,” no matter how many companies make such a claim.

 VPN speed is one of the most difficult factors to accurately quantify because we can’t test every server in every location every hour.
 We always run speed tests as empirically as possible when we review a VPN provider, but the fact of the matter is that the fastest VPN for where you live is not necessarily the fastest VPN for where I live.
 The fastest VPN for streaming video might not be the speediest for online gaming.
 Even the fastest VPN service at noon probably isn’t the quickest at midnight.